-Introduction
+1 Introduction

-The Earth Science Education Unit (ESEU) was founded as a pilot scheme in 1999, and rolled out 24 across the United Kingdom in 2002, to encourage and enhance earth science teaching by both primary 25 26 and secondary teachers.
-The Unit was based at Keele University under the leadership of Professor Chris King and initially sponsored for 15 years by UK Oil and Gas (2003-2018).
-Earth Science CPD 27 28 sessions which delivered the requirements of the National Curriculum and beyond, were presented by a 29 group of trained volunteers, themselves earth scientists, who offered enthusiastic and accurate information and methodology using low cost resources.
-Evaluation of the secondary programme was 30 carried out in 2009 (Lydon & King, 2009).
-The programmes given to trainee primary teachers over the 31 period 2009-2015 were thoroughly assessed in 2018.
-(1.2, 2.2) The workshops had been revised in 32 33 2014 to comply with updates in the primary science curriculum.
-The current English primary curriculum has Earth Science topics scattered within the geography and 34 science curricula.
-The topics are not well linked within the primary curriculum, for example: knowledge 35 of where volcanoes and earthquakes are located are learnt in geography between ages 7-11 (Key 36 stage 2) but are not related to forces in the Key Stage 2 science curriculum.
-Key stage 2 (KS2) primary 37 science requires knowledge of rocks to be identified at age 7-8, as well as fossils and some 38 with changes in water states: condensation and evaporation.
-(2.3) 41 42 The Office for Standards in Education in England, Ofsted (2013) stated that where primary science understanding of soil formation.
-Fossils are looked at again at age 10-11 within evolution, The basic water cycle is taught in geography and mentioned again in science at age 8-9, where it may be linked teachers and science leaders had received subject-specific science CPD sessions, primary science teaching was more effective; in Ofsted's words "more likely to be outstanding".
-Australian primary science teachers affirmed that short (up to four-hour long) CPD workshops increased their self-efficacy and had a positive influence on their science teaching (McKinnon & Lamberts, 2014).
-However, previously Adey et al., (2004) had suggested that the only short CPD courses that would have any real impact on teaching would need to be very specific, perhaps on software applications or assessment methods.
-The Wellcome Trust report (2013) found that where science subject leaders had received science CPD they could better help any primary teacher in their school who was struggling with science.
-Shallcross et al., (2010) suggested there was a need for good integrated science CPD which 51 always have clear objectives but was often used to provide a 'fun' lesson.
+The Earth Science Education Unit (ESEU) was founded as a pilot scheme in 1999, and rolled out across the United Kingdom in 2002, to encourage and enhance Earth science teaching by both primary and secondary teachers.
+The unit was based at Keele University, under the leadership of Chris King, and was initially sponsored for 15 years by UK Oil and Gas (2003-2018).
+Earth Science continuing professional development (CPD) sessions, which delivered the requirements of the national curriculum and beyond, were presented by a group of trained volunteers, themselves Earth scientists, who offered enthusiastic and accurate information and methodology using low-cost resources.
+Evaluation of the secondary programme was carried out in 2009 (Lydon and King, 2009).
+The programmes given to trainee primary teachers over the period 2009-2015 were thoroughly assessed in 2018.
+The workshops were revised in 2014 to comply with updates in the primary science curriculum.

+The current primary curriculum in England contains Earth Science topics scattered within the geography and science curricula.
+The topics are not well linked within the primary curriculum; for example, knowledge of where volcanoes and earthquakes are located is learnt in geography between ages 7-11 (Key Stage 2) but is not related to forces in the Key Stage 2 science curriculum.
+Key stage 2 (KS 2) primary science requires knowledge of fossils and some understanding of soil formation.
+Fossils are looked at again at age 10-11 within evolution, and the basic water cycle is taught in geography and mentioned again in science at age 8-9, where it may be linked with changes in water states, i.e. condensation and evaporation.

+The Office for Standards in Education in England (Ofsted; 2013, p.
+5) stated that where primary science teachers and science leaders had received subject-specific science CPD sessions, primary science teaching was more effective; in Ofsted's words, the teaching was "more likely to be outstanding".
+Australian primary science teachers affirmed that short (up to 4 h long) CPD workshops increased their selfefficacy and had a positive influence on their science teaching (McKinnon and Lamberts, 2014).
+However, previously, Adey et al. (2004) suggested that the only short CPD courses that would have any real impact on teaching would need to be very specific - perhaps on software applications or assessment methods.
+The Wellcome Trust report (2013) found that in situations where science subject leaders had received science CPD they could better help any primary teacher in their school who was struggling with science.
+Shallcross et al. (2002) suggested there was a need for well-integrated science CPD which included background information as well as specific-subject knowledge and pedagogy.
+Abrahams and Reiss (2012) also felt that there was a need for CPD, especially for practical work, which they thought did not always have clear objectives but was often used to provide a fun lesson.
 They felt there was a need to make practical work more effective, and their Getting Practical CPD programme was designed to support practical work in science.
 There has been little published research on the effectiveness of primary science CPD programmes to date.
-Primary teacher training establishments concentrate more on the pedagogy of teaching science rather than actual information, which given that most primary trainees (and teachers) are non-scientists is disappointing, (Wellcome Trust, 2013).
-Discussion with
+Primary teacher training establishments concentrate more on the pedagogy of teaching science rather than actual information, which, given that most primary trainees (and teachers) are non-scientists, is disappointing (Wellcome Trust, 2013).
+Discussions with primary teachers in my county during my research revealed disappointment at the lack of actual science knowledge and application available during primary science CPD they had attended (Balmer, 2019).